-The increase in revenue less repair payments from the South Africa region was primarily attributable to higher volumes in our retail and CPG, and consulting and professional services verticals, partially offset by lower volume in our banking and financial services vertical.
-The increase in revenue less repair payments in North America (primarily the US) was primarily attributable to higher volumes in our consulting and professional services, healthcare, insurance, shipping and logistics, and travel verticals, partially offset by lower volume in our banking and financial services vertical.
-The increase in revenue less repair payments from the Australia region was primarily attributable to a higher volumes in our utilities and travel verticals.
-The increase in revenue less repair payments from the Europe (excluding the UK) region was primarily attributable to higher volume in our retail and CPG vertical, partially offset by lower volume in our insurance vertical.
-The increase in revenue less repair payments from the Rest of world region was primarily attributable to higher volumes in our shipping and logistics, and banking and financial services verticals, partially offset by a lower volume in our insurance vertical.
-The decrease in revenue less repair payments from the UK region was primarily attributable to a reduction in pricing from a five plus year contract extension with Aviva MS and a lower volumes in our shipping and logistics, retail and CPG, and consulting and professional services verticals.
+The increase in revenue less repair payments from the South Africa region was primarily attributable to higher volumes in our retail and CPG, and consulting and professional services verticals, partially offset by lower volumes in our banking and financial services vertical.
+The increase in revenue less repair payments in North America (primarily the US) was primarily attributable to higher volumes in our consulting and professional services, insurance, utilities, shipping and logistics, and travel verticals, partially offset by lower volumes in our banking and financial services vertical.
+The increase in revenue less repair payments from the Australia region was primarily attributable to a higher volumes in our travel, shipping and logistics, and retail and CPG verticals.
+The increase in revenue less repair payments from the Europe (excluding the UK) region was primarily attributable to higher volumes in our retail and CPG vertical, partially offset by lower volumes in our insurance, and consulting and professional services verticals.
+The increase in revenue less repair payments from the Rest of world region was primarily attributable to higher volumes in our shipping and logistics, and banking and financial services verticals, partially offset by lower volumes in our insurance vertical.
+The decrease in revenue less repair payments from the UK region was primarily attributable to a reduction in pricing from a five plus year contract extension with Aviva MS and lower volumes in our shipping and logistics, retail and CPG, and consulting and professional services verticals.